nextflow-io/nextflow/docs/awscloud.rst

     Requires Nextflow version `0.26.0` or later.

 `AWS Batch <https://aws.amazon.com/batch/>`_ is a managed computing service that allows the execution of containerised workloads in the Amazon cloud infrastructure.
+It dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory optimized compute resources) based on the volume and specific resource requirements of the jobs submitted.

 Nextflow provides a built-in support for AWS Batch which allows the seamless deployment of a Nextflow pipeline in the cloud offloading the process executions as Batch jobs.